Introduction to Malaysian Culture Customs and Etiquette

 In Malaysia, squat toilets are still available, even in shopping malls.

-Don’t worry; there is also standard western type sitting toilets in the other cubicles.
+Don’t worry; standard Western-type sitting toilets are also in the other cubicles.

 A squat toilet is used by squatting rather than sitting.